Prachurja/Calculator/README.md

 ## How it Works

-First of all, the input is autocorrected and the brackets solved.
-Regexes are used to calculate the result.
-For each of the operators, in order of `BIDMAS`, a regex search is made.
-For each of the matches found for the operator regex, the numbers are extracted and calculated.
-In the input string, the match is replaced with the calculation of the numbers.
+The `Operator` class has a regex and an `operate` method.
+The `operate` method takes in an input string and finds all regex matches for the `Operator`.
+For each of the regex matches, all the numbers are taken and passed into the `solve` method from by the class parameters.
+In the input string, the regex match is replaced with the result we got from the `solve` method.
+This step is repeated until there are no more matches for the `Operator` regex.

-*Note: The regex for a decimal, negative, or scientific notation number is longer than `\d+`. `\d+` has been used just for explanation.
-It will only work for whole numbers.*
+In the code, there is a list of `Operator`s (ordered by `BIDMAS`).
+The `calculate` method iterates through the list.
+For each `Operator`, the `operate` method is called on the input string (which is firstly auto-corrected and the brackets solved using the same `calculate` method (recursion)).
+The input string is then returned.